Best Waffle Makers

 Read review: Cuisinart WMR-CA Round Classic

 Sometimes you don't want waffles to be the centerpiece of your breakfast.
 You want them as a side dish for a large brunch spread, or you may just want to make one small waffle to adorn with a healthy scoop of ice cream.
 That's where the Dash Mini Maker Griddle shines.
-This small device makes 4-inch classic waffles with ease, expediency, and very little mess.
+This small device makes four inch classic waffles with ease, expediency, and very little mess.
 Additionally, the small size and ease of cleaning make the Mini Maker Griddle more amenable to experimentation with different griddle recipes like cookies, hashbrowns, and chaffles (that's a cheese and egg waffle, and it's a gamechanger).
 Plus, it's cheap enough that you could buy two if you want to make a waffle sandwich bun in one go.

 The streamlined simplicity of the Mini Maker Griddle leaves little room for bells and whistles.
 There are no controls — you just plug it in, and a light turns on when it reaches cooking temperature.
 There is also no timer to let you know when the waffle is done, so you have to keep track of that on your own.
 Luckily the griddle is quite forgiving and tends not to burn anything, even if it's left cooking for a few extra minutes.
-For cooking whimsical and creative mini waffles, there is no better than the Dash Mini Maker Griddle.
+There is no better than the Dash Mini Maker Griddle.

 Read review: Dash Mini Maker Griddle